UMR-CNRM/PHYEX/docs/CodingNorms.md

 |Local         | I (not IS) | Z (not ZS) | G (not GS)  | Y (not YS, YP) | TZ               |
 |Loop control  | J (not JP) | -          | -           | -              | -                |

 Regarding array-syntax, code is written using array-syntax in the main branch and in mesonh specific branches based on the GPU branch, using array-syntax with mnh\_expand directives in the GPU branch, using DO loops in arome specific branches based on the GPU branch.
-If in doublt, check what is done in other routines in the brach you are working in.
+If in doubt, check what is done in other routines in the branch you are working in.
 Be carrefull when using the mnh\_expand directives, code must respect some constraints:

   - parenthesis after array variables are mandatory (no A=B+C, but A(:,:)=B(:,:)+C(:,:))